CDU-HIT238/slides/week6/index.md

 git commit -m "comment comment"
 ```

+Note:
+Just like from the GUI, you need to stage changed files before commiting them.
+You stage files with the git add command and provide the path to the files you want to stage.
+You then commit staged files with the git commit command.
+We use the m flag to provide a commit comment which is important to see what's changed.

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ### Push your changes to the server
 ```
 git push
 ```

+Note:
+You upload your files to the server by running git push.
+It might prompt for your username and password if you are not already authenticated.

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->